 Increasing Access to Advanced Math Coursework in North Carolina

-Research finds that students who enroll in and complete advanced math courses are more likely to be successful in post-secondary education settings than students who don’t.
+Research finds that students who enroll in and complete advanced math courses are more likely to be ready for post-secondary education than students who don’t.
 That’s why when the News & Observer uncovered that thousands of high-achieving students across North Carolina were being denied access to advanced math courses, BEST NC began advocating for an automatic placement policy for advanced math.
 State policy, which was passed in 2018 and updated in 2019, now guarantees all students who score at the highest level on the math End-of-Grade test in grades 3 through 8 will be have access to advanced learning opportunities or advanced math courses the following year.
 More details on this nation-leading policy below.

 The News & Observer explores why low-income children are often left out of advanced math and other gifted classes

 Similar to reading on-grade-level in 3rd grade, completing an advanced math course by 8th grade is strongly correlated with long-term student success such as enrolling and completing college.
 In fact, research finds that students who complete a high school level math course in 8th grade are significantly more likely to be prepared for post-secondary education and to have post-secondary success than similarly scoring peers who do not take high school level math in 8th grade.
 Conversely, students who do not complete a high school level math in 8th grade are less likely to graduate from high school and matriculate into post-secondary education.

 Research also finds that a more challenging course of study actually leads to more long-term success for students, contrary to rhetoric suggesting students may not be “up for” the challenge.
 A 2006 study tracked the academic performance of students with similar math abilities and found that student who were placed in more difficult math courses in middle school were much more likely to successfully complete college-prep level math courses in high school than their peers.